zalando/restful-api-guidelines/data-formats/DataFormats.md

 This also applies for collection resources where one naturally would assume an array.
 See the [pagination](../pagination/Pagination.md#could-use-pagination-links-where-applicable) section for an example.

+## {{ book.may }} Use non JSON Media Types for Binary Data or Alternative Content Representations

 Other media types may be used in following cases:
 * Transferring binary data or data whose structure is not relevant.
 This is the case if payload structure is not interpreted and consumed by clients as is.
-Examples:
-  * Downloading images (JPG, PNG, GIF)
-  * Exporting data in external document formats (PDF, DOC, XML)
+Example of such use case is downloading images in formats JPG, PNG, GIF.
-* Returning structured data in other media formats if this is required by external system that cannot be made JSON-compatible.
-In this case data should also be available JSON-encoded if a client requests it with content negotiation.
+* In addition to JSON version alternative data representations (e.g. in formats PDF, DOC, XML) may be made available through content negotiation.

 ## {{ book.must }} Use Standard Date and Time Formats